potatojoayo/KNU_Movie_web/README.md

 Because of certification issue,<br/>
 ## https://3.35.27.29:3000/<br/>
 should be visit just for the first time and 'allow unsafe connection' <br/>
-It would be fixed soon
+It would be fixed soon<br/>
+And for dependencies, use chrome browser please.